dgamma3/ResourcesForCompetencies/Competencies/Team-Building.md

 ## Level 3

+Encourages others

 ### What it looks like
 - Encourages an environment in which people value diversity either in recruitment, team formation and/or in developing plans and strategies
 - Brings team members into discussions so that they can contribute their ideas, are involved in setting team objectives and feel engaged on issues that affect them
 - Identifies and manages the teams’ strengths and weaknesses and resolve issues to achieve shared goals; promote trust, openness and respect for others; guide and motivate team
 - Anticipates additional requirements and uses available people appropriately
+- Demonstrates own commitment to important initiatives by actively contributing to the efforts of a team and by recognizing the contributions of other team members.
+- Is quick to provide guidance and support to new team members/other teams to facilitate learning

 ### Resources
 - Read [The Five Dysfunctions of a Team: A Leadership Fable - Lencioni](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756)